-7.4 If you require further advice, please contact Gerard McKeown on 02890227500 (gmckeown@nicrc.org.uk).
+7.4 If you require further advice, lease contact Jacqueline Irwin CEO, on 02890227500 (jirwin@nicrc.org.uk).

 ANNEX A

 Public Interest Disclosure Form

 Section A: Disclosure to Completion of Investigation

 1 Date disclosure received:

 2 Names of officers to whom disclosure was notified:

 3 Directorate or funded group to which disclosure relates to.

 4 Brief outline of the nature of the disclosure:

 5 Was confidentiality requested?

 6 What approach was adopted

 7 Name of investigator assigned:

 8 Date investigator assigned: